-- 339. Some costs for supporting Option 2 as noted above are already covered by Commercial Procurement Directorate's budget and as such are not additional costs that would be incurred due to the draft Bill.
-Collation of annual reports from data sets could be absorbed into existing roles, and therefore would not represent additional quantifiable cost. - 340.
+- 360. Some costs for supporting Option 2 as noted above are already covered by Commercial Procurement Directorate's budget and as such are not additional costs that would be incurred due to the draft Bill.
+Collation of annual reports from data sets could be absorbed into existing roles, and therefore would not represent additional quantifiable cost. - 361.
 The majority of costs to the Welsh Government under this option arise from the need for augmented resource, particularly in the first couple of years, to support implementation of statutory guidance and collection, processing and analysis of annual reports.
 It would also include the costs of publishing the Welsh Government's own Annual Report which would set out achievements for each preceding year and make recommendations for future years.
-This would be a significant piece of work requiring data collection, cleansing and analysis which we estimate would represent around 15 days' work each for two officials, as set out in Table 5.2 below.
+This would be a significant piece of work requiring data collection, cleansing and analysis which we estimate would represent around 15 days' work each for two officials, as set out in Table 5.2 below. - 362.
+Colleagues within the Sell2Wales team of the Economy, Treasury and Constitution Group of Welsh Government have suggested a series of four virtual monthly events, and five in-person two-hour long awareness sessions across Wales in order to help ramp up supplier readiness to deliver the Socially Responsible Procurement duty under the Bill.
+Free of charge to suppliers and delivered under the Business Wales contract, it should be noted that whilst an estimate and potentially subject to change due to the fact that this contract is about to be renewed, these costs are estimated to be around £16,500.
+This figure has been added to Table 5.4 below.